About Sunny

 Her background includes 6 years of offering this work full-time at Life Healing Center in Santa Fe, a residential treatment center for behavioral health, trauma, and addiction, and three years at Christus St. Vincent Holistic Health and Wellness Center, specifically working with individuals navigating health challenges.

 Sunny feels with her abundant heart and deploys her gifts from every part of her being.
-I cannot think of any who have crossed my path whose gifts are broader and more evenly distributed than Sunny’s.
+I cannot think of any who have crossed my path whose gifts are broader and more evenly distributed than hers.
 She is ebullient and wise, studious and intuitive, organized and spontaneous, precise and forgiving, spiritual and practical, “sunny” and serious, gracious and exacting.